robin-sevelin/match-my-career/scrum_cermonies/2023-09-21/DailyStandup.md

 ### Emilia

-Today I have been working on keeping the rendering of the search results synchronized.
-Additionally I will start implementing more digi-components to our project.
+Today I will start reworking the rendering of our search result components.
+Instead of conditional rendering, routing will be used to display the different components.

 ### Robin